sanjeev-khannan/Sentiment-Analysis-Using-LSTM/README.md

 # Sentiment Analysis using LSTM 🌐📊

-This project performs sentiment analysis on Amazon reviews using a Long Short-Term Memory (LSTM) neural network.
+Sentiment analysis on Amazon reviews using  Long Short-Term Memory (LSTM) model.
 The dataset, available on Kaggle, is preprocessed from raw text to train and test datasets.
 Model configurations, file paths, and training details are customizable.
 Training script checks for processed data, preprocesses if needed, and trains the LSTM model.
 Inference script predicts sentiment probabilities for user-provided text.

 ## Dataset - Amazon Review dataset
 Download the dataset from Kaggle: [Amazon Review Dataset](https://www.kaggle.com/datasets/bittlingmayer/amazonreviews/data)